The World of Us

 The World of Us is a 2016 South Korean drama film written and directed by Yoon Ga-eun in her feature-length directorial debut.
 The film was released in South Korea on June 16, 2016.

 Premise

-The film centers around Sun (Choi Soo-in), an elementary school girl and social outcast who befriends a transfer student named Jia (Seol Hye-in) during a summer vacation.
-When the new semester begins, their new friendship is put to test as Sun and Jia are subject to bullying and internal problems.
-Will they be able to get past their boundaries?
+Sun (Choi Soo-in), an elementary school girl and social outcast, befriends transfer student Jia (Seol Hye-in) during summer vacation.
+When the fall semester begins, their new friendship is put to the test as both are subject to bullying and internal problems.
+Can they overcome their boundaries?